8fold/php-documenter/README.md

 $ composer require 8fold/documenter-php
 ```

-Or add the following to the require portion of you composer file and run `composer install` or `composer update`:
+Or add the following to the require portion of your composer file and run `composer install` or `composer update`:

 ```json
 "8fold/documenter-php": "*"